lulu-cao/blog-cms-django/README.md

 4. CMS will be running at http://localhost:8000/admin/.
 API can be accessed at http://localhost:8000/api/.

 ## Tests
-1. To run tests, use a command from below:
+1. To run tests in the current Docker container, use a command from below:
     ```python
     pytest                                                   # all
     pytest a_directory                                       # directory